LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds

 \subsection{Comparisons}

 We now conduct more experiments to compare our algorithm with other baseline methods.
 Comparisons with RFEPS \cite{xu2022rfeps} on CAD models with sharp features are already presented in Fig.~\ref{sharp-features}.
 We compare against AMLS \cite{dey2005adaptive}, screened Poisson surface reconstruction (sPSR) \cite{kazhdan2013screened}, iPSR \cite{hou2022iterative}, and NKSR \cite{huang2023neural}.
 AMLS falls into the class of explicit reconstruction methods that also use LFS as a prior.
 In contrast, sPSR and iPSR fall into the category of implicit surface reconstruction, and NKSR is a learning-based method.
-In addition, to obtain isotropic meshes with LFS-aware size, we perform LFS-based remeshing using the Geogram library \cite{levy2015geogram}.
+In addition, to obtain isotropic meshes with LFS-aware sizing, we perform LFS-based remeshing using the Geogram library \cite{levy2015geogram}.
 This involves sampling points on the reconstructed raw mesh and constructing the Voronoi diagram to estimate the LFS, which is then used to size the facets.
-To make a fair comparison, we ensure that all algorithms output roughly the same mesh complexity in terms of number of faces.
+To make a fair comparison, we ensure that all algorithms output roughly the same mesh complexity in terms of the number of faces.
 We then evaluate the reconstruction fidelity using the point-to-mesh Chamfer distance and the Hausdorff distance \cite{zhao2021progressive, wang2023neural}.
-Fig.~\ref{lfs-mesh-cmp} provides a visual comparison and Table~\ref{tab-mesh-cmp} records the evaluation metrics.
-Our approach achieves the smallest reconstruction errors for both the Chamfer and Hausdorff distance, and a visual inspection shows that it preserves more details, such as the back of the Buddha and the tail of the Isidore horse point cloud.
+Fig.~\ref{lfs-mesh-cmp} provides a visual comparison and Table~\ref{tab-mesh-cmp} reports the evaluation metrics.
+In Fig.~\ref{lfs-mesh-cmp}, our method may appear to produce more triangles for each model visually compared to the baselines.
+But this is not the case.
+The baselines generate extremely dense and tiny triangles in detailed regions, such as the creases of the hand model, which gives the impression of fewer triangles overall in Fig.~\ref{lfs-mesh-cmp}.
+From the experiment, our approach achieves the smallest reconstruction errors for both the Chamfer and Hausdorff distance, and a visual inspection shows that it preserves more details, such as the back of the Buddha and the tail of the Isidore horse point cloud.
 Our approach better captures the topology by leveraging the LFS estimation, while AMLS and NKSR fail to reconstruct from the Metatron and PI point clouds.
-Besides, the output of our method is water-tight, while NKSR can leave holes.
+Additionally, the output of our method is water-tight, while NKSR can leave holes.
 We mark those holes in the red rectangles in Fig.~\ref{lfs-mesh-cmp}.